 The first step in the green electronics initiative is to cut down on manufacturing products’ toxic components.
 Not only do such chemicals pose a direct threat against the consumers; they also pose a threat to others should the device be disposed of improperly.
 For example, the toxic substances could leach into the soil at a landfill, reach the water supply, and cause widespread health problems.
 While such incidents have not yet been reported, many believe that they are still possible scenarios.

 Companies like the gadget-maker, Panasonic, have already made more environmentally friendly and less toxic devices.
 They have replaced the soldering material used in the manufacturing process for their devices.
 Panasonic developed their own replacement for lead, which is often used to solder parts together.

 There are, however, counter-motivations for companies to adopt a green standpoint.
 Developing alternatives and new techniques, such as what Panasonic has done, costs a lot of resources.
 At the same time, green technology has not yet been shown to be more profitable than traditional technology.

 Step Two: Recycle

-Due to the great time and effort involved in enforcing a green electronics initiative, however, many companies have set a deadline that is two to five years from the initial release of the Greenpeace green electronics scorecard.
+Due to the great time and effort involved in enforcing a green electronics initiative, many companies have set a deadline that is two to five years from the Greenpeace green electronics scorecard’s initial release.